ngryan3/liftovers/d2/iteration-02.review.md

  * Were there change requests?
     - No, our partner really liked what we have done so far
  * What did you learn from the demo from either a process or product perspective?
-    - We followed industry standard for creating a user and volunteer object and linking these objects after the user signs up
+    - We (inadvetantly) followed industry standard for creating a user and volunteer object and linking these objects after the user signs up
     - We also learned that we need test cases for our application